Ardat-lilî: Disputed or disproved examples

 In the past identification of the figure depicted on the Burney Relief as an ardat-lilî or lilītu has been proposed, but today it is considered implausible as it is unlikely a figure perceived negatively would be represented as a cultic image.
 In ancient Mesopotamia demons were not an object of cult, and it was believed they are incapable of heeding prayers of humans the way gods were supposed to.
 With the exception of first millennium BCE exorcist rituals which required the preparation of figures of demons such as Lamashtu, utukku or rābiṣu, there is no evidence that demons known from exorcistic literature were depicted in Mesopotamian art.
 Such figures would generally be destroyed as a part of the ceremony.

 While it has been suggested that a passage in the Old Babylonian hymn to Ishtar preserved on the tablet AO 6035 might refer to the eponymous deity as the mistress of ardat-lilî or another similarly named demon, Michael P. Streck and Nathan Wasserman conclude that the word līlu, "evening", is meant instead.

+Magical Corpus

+Incantations dealing with ardat-lilî were already known in the Old Babylonian period.
+The standard texts are bilingual, with Sumerian and Akkadian versions of the same formula listed side by side.